Emma926/BayesSuite/README.md

 ```

 ## Trouble Shooting
-If getting ``publickey'' issues when running ``git submodule update'', you need to [generate a new SSH key and add it to the ssh-agent](https://help.github.com/en/enterprise/2.16/user/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and [add the new SSH key to your GitHub account](https://help.github.com/en/enterprise/2.16/user/articles/adding-a-new-ssh-key-to-your-github-account).
+If getting publickey issues when running ``git submodule update``, you need to [generate a new SSH key and add it to the ssh-agent](https://help.github.com/en/enterprise/2.16/user/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and [add the new SSH key to your GitHub account](https://help.github.com/en/enterprise/2.16/user/articles/adding-a-new-ssh-key-to-your-github-account).

+## Licensing
+All of the example models are copyrighted by their author(s).
+The scripts in this repository is
+under Apache Liense 2.0.

 Yu (Emma) Wang
 3/14/2019